JuliaComputing/PkgAuthentication.jl/docs/auth-flows.md

 # Authentication Flows

 If authentication is required, Julia uses [bearer tokens (RFC 6750)](https://datatracker.ietf.org/doc/html/rfc6750) to authenticate package server requests.
-That is, the HTTP requests set the `Authorization: Bearer $access_token` header when fetching data from the package server.
+That is, the HTTP requests set the `Authorization: Bearer $(access_token)` header when fetching data from the package server.

 The PkgAuthentication manages acquiring these tokens from package server, generally via an interactive flow.
-This document describes the details related to the authentication, and also acts as a specification for a few PkgAuthentication-specific conventions that _authenticated_ package servers should follow.
+This document describes the protocols related to the authentication, and also acts as a specification for a few PkgAuthentication-specific conventions that _authenticated_ package servers should follow.

 Additional resources & references:

 - [Original implementation notes `JuliaLang/Pkg.jl#1538`](https://github.com/JuliaLang/Pkg.jl/pull/1538#issuecomment-564118431)

+_Note: the discussions of the package server protocol itself (i.e. downloading of registires, packages, and artifacts) is out of scope of this document._

 ## Authenticated package requests & `auth.toml` files

-Julia (i.e. Pkg - the package manager) stores the token information in a `auth.toml` file in the "server directory".
+Julia (i.e. Pkg.jl - the package manager) stores the token information in a `auth.toml` file in the "server directory".
 For each package server host, it is generally stored as a TOML file at `~/.julia/servers/{hostname}/auth.toml`.

 Pkg uses the following top-level key values pairs: